AdobeDocs/marketo-measure.en/help/marketing-spend/spend-management/marketing-channel-costs.md

 Regardless of which view is sitting in the browser, if it's a filtered view or the default view with all dates and channels, you can upload any CSV.

 The most common error we face is the format of the date columns, which happens if the date format is changed and could happen intentionally if moving between Excel and/or Google Sheets.
-Please keep in mind that the date should be MM-YY, so Sep-12 and not Sept-12, or May-12 and not 05-12.
+Keep in mind that the date should be MM-YY, so Sep-12 and not Sept-12, or May-12 and not 05-12.

 ## Before You Begin {#before-you-begin}